eslint/eslint/docs/src/user-guide/configuring/configuration-files-new.md

 There are three possible severities you can specify for a rule

 * `"error"` (or `2`) - the reported problem should be treated as an error.
 When using the ESLint CLI, errors cause the CLI to exit with a nonzero code.
 * `"warn"` (or `1`) - the reported problem should be treated as a warning.
 When using the ESLint CLI, warnings are reported but do not change the exit code.
-If only warnings are reported, the exit code will be 0.
+If only warnings are reported, the exit code is 0.
 * `"off"` (or `0`) - the rule should be turned off completely.

 #### Rule configuration cascade